LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 7 - Authentication.md

 },
 ```

-And for vehicles.index route add `beforeEnter: auth` option:
+And for vehicles.index route add the `beforeEnter: auth` option:

 ```js
 {